 The name of the game is to make things as difficult and uncomfortable as

-This is done by such methods as refusing to pay family bills, like the
+This is achieved by such methods as refusing to pay family bills, like

-mortgage and utilities, refusing to supply needed spending money to a
+the mortgage and utilities, refusing to supply needed spending money to

-dependent spouse, and/or refusing to allow the other parent to visit freely
+a dependent spouse, and/or refusing to allow the other parent to visit

-with the children.
-This behavior does not always happen, of course, but
+freely with the children.
+This behavior does not always happen, of course,

 is ending, that it has become infamous for the pain it inflicts.